 - As with most air bikes, things can get noisy!

 Check the latest price

-If you need a high-quality air exercise bike and are prepared to pay a bit more for it, then the Lifecore Fitness Assault (Amazon UK) might be the perfect air cycle for you.
+If you need a high-quality air exercise bike and are prepared to pay a bit more for it, then the JLL Sonic Air Bike might be the perfect air cycle for you.

-Its massive 25″ fan wheel leaves the resistance up to you.
+It’s massive fan wheel with large, angled blades leave the resistance up to you.
 Pedal harder and you’ll get more resistance.
 You won’t need to upgrade to another bike in a few years and you’ll love to hate this one!

 The whole bike is made from top quality materials, giving it a bomb-proof, sturdy feel.
 It’s used in gyms and is a favourite with rugby players.
 You can get a complete CrossFit workout on the assault air bike and it’s suitable for beginners, fitness enthusiasts – right up to serious sports professionals.

-Lets address the elephant in the room here – the price!
+Let’s address the elephant in the room here – the price!
 Although it’s more money than some of the cheap air bikes, you do get what you pay for.
 The performance monitor in particular stands out as being a lot better than the budget offerings.